 JACKSON, Miss.
-(WLOX) - In Mississippi, there were 751 new cases of COVID-19 and 10 new deaths reported Saturday in the entire state.
+(WLOX) - In Mississippi, there were 210 cases of COVID-19 and 2 new deaths reported Saturday in the entire state.

-On Oct.
-16, MSDH reported 149 new cases and three new deaths for the six southernmost counties.
+On March 27, MSDH reported 37 new cases and one new death for the six southernmost counties.

 Mississippi investigates both probable and confirmed cases and deaths, said MSDH.
-As of Oct.
-16 at 6pm, there have been a total of 110,006 cases investigated, which includes 98,475 confirmed cases.
-There have been 3,171 deaths investigated, including 2,879 confirmed deaths.
+As of March 26 at 6pm, there have been a total of 304,420 cases and 7,000 deaths reported.

 Probable cases are those who test positive by other testing methods such as antibody or antigen, and have recent symptoms consistent with COVID-19, indicating a recent infection.